Lending Club founder Renaud Laplanche is back with a new startup and $60 million in funding

 Whether the combination is enough to convince potential customers to try the service remains a big question mark.

-Borrowers seemingly won’t be saving more money than they might elsewhere According to the service Bankrate, it’s possible for a borrower with excellent credit to land a three-year-loan at a 4.29 percent APR.
+Borrowers seemingly won’t be saving more money than they might elsewhere.
+According to the service Bankrate, it’s possible for a borrower with excellent credit to land a three-year loan at a 4.29 percent APR.
 Meanwhile, Upgrade’s interest rates range from 5.66 percent for a person with excellent credit, to an onerous 35.97 percent for a borrower with a riskier profile.
 (In fairness, lenders sometimes feature a very aggressive headline rate like 4.29, yet few qualify for it.)

 Another big challenge for Upgrade is the current landscape.
 The market for online lending companies is far more crowded than when Laplanche started Lending Club, and once-nascent peers like SoFi have gained significant mindshare in recent years, making it tougher for new entrants.